1. Gautama Buddha was born in __________.

 Explanation: Tripitaka means “Three Baskets” – Vinaya, Sutta, and Abhidhamma Pitaka.

-52. The Vinaya Pitaka deals with:
+52. The Vinaya Pitaka deals with__________.

 A) Philosophical doctrines